 Contributions - Contributions received are recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donor imposed restrictions.
 Contributions are defined as voluntary, nonreciprocal transfers.
 Contributions are recognized when the donor makes a promise to give to the Organization that is, in substance, unconditional.
 Contributions that are restricted by the donor are reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the contribution is recognized.
 All other donor restricted contributions are reported as an increase in net assets with donor restrictions, depending on the nature of restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities as net assets released from restrictions.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the Statements of Activities and Changes in Net Assets as net assets released from restrictions.

 Revenues - The Organization recognizes contributions when cash, securities, promises to give (unconditional), notifications of beneficial interests, or other assets are received.
 Conditional promises to give (that is, those with measurable performance or other barriers and a right of return) are not recognized until the conditions on which they depend have been met.
-As of December 31, 2023 and 2022, there is \$0 and \$40,000 of conditional contributions, respectively, that will be recognized upon satisfaction of the donor's condition.
+As of December 31, 2024 and 2023, there are no conditional contributions that will be recognized upon satisfaction of the donor's condition.
 A portion of the Organization's revenue is derived from cost-reimbursable federal, state, and other contracts and grants, which are conditioned upon certain performance requirements or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as deferred revenue in the Statements of Financial Position.
-The Organization received cost-reimbursable grants and contracts of \$220,361 and \$493,659 that have not yet been recognized as of December 31, 2023 and 2022, respectively, because qualifying expenditures have not yet been incurred, with deferred revenue of \$39,580 and \$74,433 reported in the Statements of Financial Position at December 31, 2023 and 2022.
+The Organization received cost-reimbursable grants and contracts of \$483,264 and \$220,361 that have not yet been recognized as of December 31, 2024 and 2023, respectively, because qualifying expenditures have not yet been incurred, with deferred revenue of \$17,092 and \$39,580 reported in the Statements of Financial Position at December 31, 2024 and 2023.
+The unrecognized grants and contracts as of December 31, 2024 are expected to be fully realized in 2025.

-Non-grant cost-reimbursable contracts of \$209,755 and \$136,193 have been included within contributions and other revenue in the Statements of Activities for the years ended December 31, 2023 and 2022, respectively.
+Non-grant cost-reimbursable contracts of \$138,338 and \$209,755 have been included within contributions and other revenue in the Statements of Activities and Changes in Net Assets for the years ended December 31, 2024 and 2023, respectively.